manodeep/pairwise/README.md

 ### Performance Table

 Performing 1000 iterations over 2 sets with 1000 elements each.
-So, a total computation of 1 million squared-distances, averaged over 1000 iterations.
+So, a total computation of 1 million squared-distances, averaged over (at most) 1000 iterations.
+Each test is repeated 5 times and the best average time is noted here.

 Function                         |  gcc timings (ms)| icc timings (ms) | clang timings (ms)|
 ---------------------------------|------------------|------------------|-------------------|